|

 generalizability

--Extend
+-Extend empirical

 understandings

--Advance
+-Advance methodology

--Focus
+-Focus of current

-of current issue
+issue

--Evaluate
+-Evaluate specific

-specific practice or
+practice or policy

--Are
+-Are exploratory

-PROBLEM
+PROBLEM STATEMENT

-the focus,
+Specifies the focus,

-educational, context,
+educational,

-importance, and the
+and the frameworks

-reporting the
+for reporting the

 findings.

-deductive logic
+-Use deductive logic

 -Identify

-population, variables,
+population,

-and logic of the
+variables, and logic

--Write
+-Write statement

-statement clearly and
+clearly and

 concisely

-statement as research
+-Write statement as

-purpose, questions, or
+questions, or

-hypotheses before data
+hypotheses before

--Suggests
+-Suggests the design

-the design of the
+of the study

 -Descriptive